SteveLauC/pup/README.md

         ```shell
        sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/stevelauc/pup/main/script/install.sh)"
        ```
-       If you are in a place where you need proxy to access GitHub(i.e. China Mainland) , and you have `https_proxy` set in your personal configuration, use the following
+       If you are in a place where you need proxy to access GitHub(e.g. China Mainland) , and you have `https_proxy` set in your personal configuration, use the following
        script: